Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/01-flying-with-pets-airline-requirements-guide.md

 # Flying with Pets: Airline Requirements Guide
 Traveling by air with your furry companion requires careful planning and attention to detail.
 Each airline has specific requirements, but understanding the general guidelines will help ensure a smooth journey for both you and your pet.
 ---
-Before booking your flight, research your chosen airline's pet policy thoroughly.
-Most airlines fall into two categories:
-### In-Cabin Travel
-- Requires an approved crate or carrier
-- Fees vary significantly by airline and weight
 ## Essential Documentation Requirements
 ### Health Certificate
 Most airlines require a health certificate issued within 10 days of travel.
 This document must: